 Study 2 - The effect of mass on preferred reach duration

 Given that mass leads to an increase in the metabolic power of reaching, how will this increased effort cost influence an individual's preferred movement speed?
 The second study was designed to answer this question.
-Similar to the previous experiment, participants made goal-directed reaching movements with added mass at the hand.
+Similar to the previous experiment, participants made goal-directed reaching movements with added mass at the hand (Fig. 3).
 However, rather than reaching at a prescribed speed, participants were free to reach at a self-selected speed.
 At the beginning of each trial, one of four targets would appear centered on the circumference of a 10cm circle and participants were asked to reach to the target to complete the trial.
 To control for any confounding effects of accuracy on mass-related changes in preferred movement speed, three separate experiments were run each with a different target size or stopping requirement.
 In Experiment 2a, the target configuration was identical to Experiment 1 and participants were required to stop in the target.
 In Experiment 2b, accuracy requirements were increased.
-The target size was reduced to a thin arc, where again participants were required to come to a stop.
+The target size was reduced to a thin, narrow arc, where again participants were required to come to a stop.
 In the third experiment, Experiment 2c, accuracy requirements were reduced to nearly nothing and target stopping requirements were removed altogether.
 Participants had to make an out and back movement in the direction of the target where the only requirement was to cross the outer 10cm circle, in the quadrant of the indicated target.
-All experiments consisted of 1600 total trials, divided into four sets of 400 trials each.
+All experiments consisted of 1600 total trial in the added mass conditions, divided into four sets of 400 trials each.
 In each set of 400 trials, a different mass would be added to the robot handle.
-The amount of added mass was hidden from the participant using an opaque container and could be 0kg, 1.36kg (3lbs), 2.27kg (5lbs) or 3.63kg (8lbs) (Fig. XX).
+The amount of added mass was hidden from the participant using an opaque container and could be 0kg, 1.36kg (3lbs), 2.27kg (5lbs) or 3.63kg (8lbs) (Fig. 3).
 All participants experienced each mass condition once, and the order was randomized across participants.